San Francisco area rail strike causes traffic nightmare

 The two sides remained far apart through months of talks, which broke down repeatedly before resuming Sunday afternoon at the behest of Governor Jerry Brown.

-A BART spokesman said the agency had put forward a "fair and responsible" offer that included an 8 percent pay increase over four years that union negotiators rejected and contended that management was not negotiating in good faith.
+Rice said BART had put forward a "fair and responsible" offer that included an 8 percent pay increase over four years that union negotiators rejected and contended that management was not negotiating in good faith.

 BART workers last went on strike in 1997, and were on picket lines for six days before a contract agreement was reached.

-Union leaders were subdued as they announced the strike at a midnight news briefing.
-"I pledge that we will do the best we can to come to a quick resolution and get the Bay Area moving," said Rhea Davis, vice president of a Service Employees International Union unit for BART workers.
+The Bay Area Council Economic Institute estimated the strike would cost the San Francisco Bay Area $73 million a day in lost worker productivity.

-(Additional reporting by Peter Henderson and Jonathan Weber; editing by Peter Henderson and Doina Chiacu)
+(Additional reporting by Peter Henderson and Jonathan Weber; Editing by Peter Henderson, Doina Chiacu and Lisa Shumaker)